Alb-Ard/dist-sys-dubito-online/docs/report.md

 At a high level, interactions between components can be grouped by:
 - When the user is not in a game:
     1. A client sends a message on the network to the server;
-    2. The server receives message and performs a specific action accordingly, replying to the client and/or notifing all clients;
+    2. The server receives message and performs a specific action accordingly, replying to the client and/or notifying all clients;
 - When the user is in a game:
     1. A client send a message to all other clients, so that the state remains synchronized between all clients.